16 Days | 21 January – 05 February, 2025

 $US3,640/$AU5760* per person, joining in Chiang Mai, concluding in Vientiane.

 “I invite you to join with me as we travel from the cultural centre of Chiang Mai, in Northern Thailand, across the Mekong into the beautiful country of Laos, the home for many minority people who still produce and wear colourful fabrics using generations’ old techniques.

 “Craft skills are very strong and we will see textile skills such as embroidery, dyeing, weaving and fashion, as well as many other crafts including basketwork, and painting, through visits to practitioners and hands-on fun.
 Laos is also home to an abundance of wonderful Buddhist temples and monasteries.

 “The food is justifiably famous and the Lao are some of the most gentle and sincere people you are ever likely to meet.
 For over twenty years I’ve been escorting a series of textile focused travel programs to this region and find it to be a forgotten textile treasure.

 “On this program, I’ll be revisiting some of my favourite places that bring together the skills found in northern Thailand along with those of the lowland Lao, together with their respective minority peoples.
 We witness the strengths of handloom and tribal heritage found in costume and decoration.

-We meet local artisans as well as internationally acclaimed practitioners.
+We meet local artisans, and internationally acclaimed practitioners.
 Workshops provide hands-on experience, and of course galleries, shops and village markets provide opportunities for collectors.”
-Valerie Kirk
+Valerie Kirk, AM